In honor of President’s Day, let’s talk about every president of the United States that smoked weed!

 We have all heard Bill Clinton’s famous line he used in response to questions of marijuana use in his younger days.
 President Clinton claimed to have tried cannabis a couple times, but never inhaled.
 And he may not have been totally lying.
 According to a college classmate of Bill Clinton, the President enjoyed pot brownies.
 Maybe President Clinton really didn’t inhale; he ate his marijuana instead!

 George W. Bush was known for his college cocaine use more than marijuana.
 But President Bush indirectly admitted to smoking cannabis at some point in his life.
 He avoided all questions when it came to his pot use until after his Presidency.
 He finally said that he never answered inquiries about his pot use because he was worried kids might follow his example of experimentation.

-Stop by any Buddy Boy Brands location to get all the cannabis products you need for your long holiday weekend!
+Stop by any of the seven Buddy Boy Denver marijuana dispensaries to get all the cannabis products you need for your long holiday weekend!